Siri0n/reqyire/readme.md

 ```
 ## Use cases

 Definetely, that module should be used in your current work, preferably on production.
-It makes you highly efficient, because you shouldn't waste your time on fixing typos anymore and write more SLoC instead.
+It makes you highly efficient, because you shouldn't waste your time on fixing typos anymore and could write more SLoC instead.

 ## Testing